An Update on xAPI Design Cohorts -- ADL Net

 - Combining xAPI and the Internet of Things in order to track and support new hire orientation activities (xAPI Gnome)

 The entire experience typically ended with an xAPI BootCamp, where participants met (in person!) to present their projects to their peers.
-(Last year's xAPI Bootcamp was a huge success!
-Thanks to everyone who participated.
-For those who couldn't make it, please check out our video highlight playlist.)
+(Last year’s xAPI Bootcamp was a huge success!
+Thanks to everyone who participated.)

 As our friend Megan Bowe recently put it: